cassaundra/rocket/README.md

 ## Colors

-You can use custom colors by specifiying RGB int values between 0 and 63 inclusive.
+You can use custom colors by specifying RGB int values between 0 and 63 inclusive.

 ```kotlin
 val color = Color(42, 0, 30)